gsoules/MkDocs/digital-archive/docs/technology/github.md

 ## Create a new release
 On the plugin's main GigHub page:

+- Check that the plugin.ini file has the correct version.
+The version number there will be the one that appears on the Omeka Plugins page.
 - Be sure all recent changes have been pushed from GitHub desktop.
 - Click on the `Releases` link in the right panel (not the link for a specific release)
 - Click the **_Draft a new release_** button.
 You must be logged in to see the button.